+- There was no suggestion that the firm had been dishonest or lacking in integrity. - The firm had cooperated with the SRA investigation and admitted its misconduct.

-- The firm made early admissions of its breaches of the MLRs 2017. - The firm co-operated fully with the SRA's investigation. - There was no evidence that harm had materialised as a result of the misconduct. - The firm had taken prompt steps to bring itself into compliance with the rules.
+- There was no evidence that harm had actually materialised as a result of the misconduct. - The firm had now taken steps to bring itself into compliance with the rules.

-The financial penalty was reduced by 40% in recognition of these factors.
+The financial penalty was reduced by 30% in recognition of these factors.